adtork/Lab-Virtual-Wan-Custom-Routing-BGP-over-IPSEC/README.md

 ```

 ## Take Aways
-We can see after creating the RT for Blue and Yellow, only those VMs in those custom route tables can ping each other.
-The branch, which is included in default route table, should be able to ping both Blue and Yellow because we are propogating to both of those route tables.
+We can see after creating the rt for blue and yellow, only those VMs in those route tables can ping each other.
+So blue vms can ping blue and yellow vms can ping yellow, but not across.
+Also, the spoke vms cannot ping the branch vm, since they are only associated to custom route table.
+For the branch vm, we created a custom route table and pointed to the CSR outside interface to ping all spoke vms across the ipsec tunnel.